Booster Gold: The New 52

 In The New 52, Booster Gold appears as part of the new Justice League International series.
 In the Post-Flashpoint continuity, Booster is portrayed with his original glory-seeking personality and is chosen by the U.N. to lead the JLI due to his PR sense and naiveté.
 He takes his leadership role seriously, and strives to become a better hero and role model.
 However, despite his best efforts and support from Batman, who officially defers to Booster's leadership after supporting Booster for leader, the JLI falls apart due to a string of attacks against the group that leaves members killed or wounded.
-Despite his best attempts to bring in new members, Booster later watches in horror as the hero OMAC betrays the team and inflicts more carnage, including teleporting Blue Beetle to the homeworld of the villainous "Reach" species.
+Despite his best attempts to bring in new members, Booster later watches in horror as the hero OMAC betrays the team and inflicts more carnage, including teleporting Blue Beetle to the homeworld of the Reach.

-In the end, Gold is confronted with what appears to be an older version of him, an agent of A.R.G.U.S. who warns his present self to prevent Superman and Wonder Woman from dating.
+In the end, Booster is confronted with what appears to be an older version of him, an agent of A.R.G.U.S. who warns his present self to prevent Superman and Wonder Woman from dating.
 Failure to prevent it, without explanation, would cause Booster Gold to cease existing.
-As the JLI monitor reveals Superman and Wonder Woman kissing, the future Gold disappears.
-The present day Gold disappears moments later.
-A.R.G.U.S.' director Amanda Waller orders Chronos to search for the contemporary Gold through time, but Chronos is captured by the Secret Society before carrying out his mission.
+As the JLI monitor reveals Superman and Wonder Woman kissing, the future Booster disappears.
+The present day Booster disappears moments later.
+A.R.G.U.S.' director Amanda Waller orders Chronos to search for the contemporary Booster through time, but Chronos is captured by the Secret Society.
 The older Booster Gold mysteriously reappears in other timelines, like 19th century Gotham City.
-In Booster Gold: Futures End #1, the older Booster clarifies he is not an older version of the New 52 Booster, but an older version of him from a universe which has ceased to exist.
+In Booster Gold: Futures End #1, the older Booster clarifies he is not an older version of the New 52 Booster, but an older version of him from a universe which no longer exists.
 The older Booster is sent careening through the timeline, eventually meeting up with his sister, Goldstar, who is in a version of Metropolis which has been sealed in a bubble by a godlike version of Brainiac from an alternative universe.
 They are teleported to where the younger, New 52 Booster is held captive by Brainiac.
 Brainiac threatens to kill Michelle unless the younger Booster gives up the location of Vanishing Point, which he concedes.
-The older Booster knows this could lead to the end of the Multiverse, setting up the events of Convergence.
+The older Booster knows this could lead to the end of the multiverse, setting up the events of Convergence.